varshitha1707/DailyCoding/README.md

 ### DAY 30:

-TASK: Two strings str1 and str2 are called isomorphic if there is a one to one mapping possible for every character of str1 to every character of str2.
-And all occurrences of every character in ‘str1’ map to same character in ‘str2’
+TASK: Given a string s1 and a string s2, write a snippet to say whether s2 is a rotation of s1?

 https://www.geeksforgeeks.org/check-if-two-given-strings-are-isomorphic-to-each-other/